hahajain/DHT-Chord/README.md

 # DHT-Chord
-#### Distributed Hash Table using the Chord Protocol for storing books and their respective mappings
+#### Distributed Hash Table using the Chord Protocol for storing books and their respective genres.

 ![dht image](dht.PNG)